ieat/mosaic-mos-image-builder/README.rst

 Requirements
 ============

-In order to build a custom mOS 2.x image you need to following requirement:
+In order to build a custom mOS 2.x image you need to following requirements:

  * a running OpenSUSE 13.1 environment;
  * a list of linux tools: gcc, wget, curl;
  * a copy of this repository: ``git clone https://github.com/ieat/mosaic-mos-image-builder``